hadronized/blog/luminance_rust.md

 the joy of writing it.
 However, the way I use *Haskell* with *luminance* shouldn’t require all the overhead – and profiling got me right, almost no GC was involved.

-So… I look into *Rust* and discovered and learned the language in only three days.
+So… I looked into *Rust* and discovered and learned the language in only three days.
 I think it’s due to the fact that *Rust*, which is simpler than *Haskell* in terms of type system features and has almost everything taken from *Haskell*, is, to me, an **imperative Haskell**.
 It’s like having a *Haskell* minus a few abstraction tools – HKT (but they’ll come soon), GADTs, fundeps, kinds,